allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 |    Recall           |        0.763 |       0.900 |
 |    Accuracy         |        0.934 |       0.908 |

-Comparing the model performance metrics between the two sampling options, it is easy to see that the Undersample method does matter in the great majority of cases.
-Therefore this option is chosen.
-Amongst the model selections, a linear model like Logistic Regression performs significantly worse than the other three non-linear models.
+Comparing the model performance metrics between the two sampling options, it is easy to see that the Undersample method does better in the great majority of cases.
+Therefore the undersample option is chosen.
+Amongst the model tested, a linear model like Logistic Regression performs significantly worse than the other three non-linear models.
 Out of the three non-linear models, performance is pretty much on-par with each other.
 In the next modeling section, I will use both Random Forest and Gradient Boost to identify features of importance.

 ### 4.2.
 Modeling & Comparison <a name="compare"></a>

 With the resampled data and original 8 features, a Random Forest model and a Gradient Boost model are fitted separately.
-The goal is see if both models will identify the same set of important features
+The goal is see if both models will identify the same set of important features.

-* Random Forest Model - as the below chart indicates, the most imoportant feature in predicting loan default risk is loan term ('Term'), explaining about 58% of the information gain.
-This is followed by gross loan amount ('GrAppv'), the unemployment rate ('U_rate'), number of employees(NumEmp), SBA guaranteed percent('SBA_g').
+* __Random Forest Model__ - as the below chart indicates, the most imoportant feature in predicting loan default risk is loan term ('Term'), explaining about 58% of the information gain.
+This is followed by gross loan amount ('GrAppv'), the unemployment rate ('U_rate'), number of employees(NumEmp), and SBA guaranteed percent('SBA_g').

 ![](images/rfc_feature_importances.png)

-* Gradient Boost Model - Like the Random Forest model, the most important feature is 'Term', explaining almost 76% of the information gain.
+* __Gradient Boost Model__ - Like the Random Forest model, the most important feature is 'Term', explaining almost 76% of the information gain.
 In a decreasing order, the next four important features are 'U_rate', 'GrAppv', 'SBA_g', and 'SectorRisk'.
 There is actually a very good overlap between the two models.
 Four out of the five most important features are the same.

 ![](images/gbc_feature_importances.png)